 Of course, it is difficult to fully pinpoint how much weight each SEO technique carries when it comes to Google’s (and other engines’) algorithms.
 Experts, however, seem to agree that off-page optimization likely shoulders at least 50% of it.

 Off-page SEO involves building links from multiple sources.
 These links are of two types:

 A do-follow link is a default link type that allows Google bots or spiders to pass link juice or value to the link or webpage that is linked to.
-For e.g.: If a renowned fashion magazine, let’s say X, adds an article to their website and gives a do-follow link to a relevant business, let’s say Y, it means that X is giving some of their own value to Y. This value helps Y achieve a better PageRank and rank better on SERPs.
+For e.g.: If a renowned fashion magazine, let’s say X, adds an article to their website and gives a do-follow link to relevant business, let’s say Y, it means that X is giving some of their own value to Y. This value helps Y achieve a better PageRank and rank better on SERP.
 The best way to use a do-follow link is to add a relevant keyword as the anchor text.

 Google observes the number of do-follow links you get to your website and from the number of separate domains you get it from.
-The more the number of do-follow link from multiple and relevant domains, the more the value that is being passed.
+The more the number of do-follow links from multiple and relevant domains, the more the value that is being passed.

 This is what a do-follow link looks like:

 A no-Follow link type means Google bots or spiders will not follow such links.
 They won’t pass any link-juice or value to the page where that is linked to.
 As no link juice is passed, no-follow links won’t have any influence on rankings.
 No-Follow links were introduced in an attempt to stop web spam.